The Public Paperfolding History Project

 In 'At Home Tonight' by Herbert McKay, which was published by Oxford University Press in London, New York and Toronto in 1940, contains the standard Paper Doily effect, under the title of 'Paper Mats', as well as an effect called 'Dancers', which is similar to 'Guests' in Margaret Campbell's 'Paper Toy Making' except that in this case the circle of figures is intended to stand upright rather than lay flat.

-In 'El Plegado y Cartonaje en la Escuela Primaria' by Antonio M Luchia and Corina Luciani de Luchia, which was published by Editorial Kapelusz in Buenos Aires in 1940 contains a section about 'Figuras Simetricos Recortadas' which contains designs for paper friezes and doilies.
+In 'El Plegado y Cartonaje en la Escuela Primaria' by Antonio M Luchia and Corina Luciani de Luchia, which was published by Editorial Kapelusz in Buenos Aires in 1940, and which contains a section about 'Figuras Simetricos Recortadas'.

 1947